 5. Ensure you have an overall omnichannel experience

 Although mobile is an important channel, it’s also important to have an overall omnichannel strategy because a well-functioning omnichannel system can amplify a mobile experience.
 Customers go through various channels in their process of researching and purchasing; reducing friction when they’re switching from channel to channel (ensuring they can access the same information on any touch point) will help them move towards check-out smoothly and rapidly.
-One way to ensure an omnichannel experience is to send cart abandonment emails that syncs across channels regardless of if the customer adds an item to their cart on their desktop, mobile web, or through your app.
+One way to ensure an omnichannel experience is to send cart abandonment emails that sync across channels regardless of if the customer adds an item to their cart on their desktop, mobile web, or through your app.
 Another might be allowing customers to purchase online using their mobile device or app then picking up in-store.

 Consumers are already on their mobile devices, so increasing mobile engagement is a no-brainer for businesses.
 Mobile engagement promotes customer advocacy, increases sales, builds your brand, and gains new customers.